 As Special Projects Director, Elizabeth Lynn Ph.D., prepares to retire at the end of the month, she explores the power of reflective conversation for faith and giving.
 Reflective conversation is core to Lake's own DNA, as it has been to her lifelong vocation as a facilitator and program leader.
 Elizabeth concludes that, as faith and giving shift and change today, there is an even more pressing need to connect community leaders on the ground of good conversation, and Lake Institute is actively innovating to help meet that need.

-Wave II of the National Study of Congregations’ Economic Practices (NSCEP) seeks to answer these questions and more, as it explores how congregational life and financial practices have changed in the 7 years, since our first study was conducted in 2018.
+Do you ever wonder how virtual worship impacts giving?
+Or, do you know what percentage of congregations offer a QR code during religious services for members to contribute?
+Wave II of the National Study of Congregations’ Economic Practices (NSCEP) seeks to answer these questions and more, as it explores how congregational life and financial practices have changed in the seven years, since our first study was conducted in 2018.

 Students from the Indiana University Lilly Family School of Philanthropy share their reflections on the intersections of faith, philanthropy, and the future.
 Kathi Badertscher celebrates the achievements of this year's graduates, recognizing their dedication to making a positive impact in the world through philanthropy.